alessandroragano/vinylset/README.md

 A. Ragano, E. Benetos, and A. Hines "Audio Quality Assessment of Vinyl Music Collections using Self-Supervised Learning", in IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP) 2023.

-The dataset is licensed under the Internet Archive [copyright policy](https://help.archive.org/help/rights/).
+The sourced audio data is licensed under the Internet Archive [copyright policy](https://help.archive.org/help/rights/).

 The code is licensed under MIT license.